Dr. Amity Bryson

 Meyer’s previous roles include Queen of the Night (Die Zauberflöte), Le feu and Le rossignol (L’enfant et les Sortilèges), Mrs. Fiorentino (Street Scene), La Fée (Cendrillon), Bastienne (Bastien unt Bastienne), Madam Herz (Der Schauspieldirektor), Barbarina (Le Nozze Di Figaro), Tytania (A Midsummer Night’s Dream), the title role of Donizetti’s Rita, and Maria (West Side Story).

 Dr. Daniel Morel

 Daniel Morel is a Kansas City-based composer who energizes his music with spectral lyricism.
 Garnering commissions and performances across the United States, his music reflects myriad literary and natural interests.
 His works are permeated with the Western sensibilities of his Colorado upbringing, drawing on influences ranging from prairie thunderstorms to classic American poetry.

 Mr. Morel has received awards and honors from the Mizzou New Music Initiative, Byrdcliffe Guild, the City of Hartford, the Hartt School, the Longfellow Chorus, and the Colorado State Music Teachers Association, among others.
 Recent premieres include the UMKC Conservatory Orchestra, Columbia Civic Orchestra, and Seasons Festival Orchestra.

 Mr. Morel holds degrees from Bucknell University (BA) and The Hartt School, University of Hartford (MM, AD).
-He is currently working on a doctorate at the University of Missouri-Kansas City.
+He recently completed a doctorate at the University of Missouri-Kansas City.
 Performance details and further information are available at www.danmorel.com.Daniel

 Dr. Matthew Scrivner